MattiaFiore/pytorch_backend/README.md

 - [x] Add the recv function
 - [x] fix the wait after send finished (remove time.sleep(100))
 - [x] Verify the correctness of receive through a python script
+- [x] Set maximum sending queue size = number of registers assigned
+- [x] Modify the protocol in order to add the rest of the information
+- [x] Add the function to convert float into integers

 *SWITCH*
 - [x] Add parser
+- [x] Add registers to do the aggregation

 *TEST SCRIPT*
 - [x] Add the pool index that can be inserted by terminal command